Trump Wants To ‘Cause Chaos’ In 2020 Democratic Primary, New Report Says

-With the 2020 presidential election fast-approaching, the pool of Democratic Party candidates is slowly beginning to crystallize.
+With the 2020 presidential election fast approaching, the pool of Democratic Party candidates is slowly beginning to crystallize.
 Bernie Sanders, Elizabeth Warren, Cory Booker, Kamala Harris, and Amy Klobuchar have effectively already started campaigning, announcing a hot political season.

 The upcoming Democratic primary will perhaps be one of the most defining moments of the Trump era, since American voters will be given the opportunity to choose Trump’s 2020 opponent.
 But the president will not stand idly by.